 Starting Out in Laos as a Teacher

 For those of you who are interested in possibly becoming English teachers overseas, but are afraid that you don’t have any experience, and you don’t want to pay a full 2000-3000 dollars for the TEFL course or the Celta course, maybe one of the best ways of getting your experience under your belt would be taking a nice extended vacation to Laos, in Luang Prabang, and teaching at the school there because they definitely need teachers all year round to help these students pass their exams and become fluent enough to serve the economy.
-Oh, you might have to make due without internet since the only really strong WiFi connection can be found at their one café, but you get the same level of experience that you would with any other endeavor, not to mention warm weather and great food!
+Oh, you might have to make do without internet since the only really strong WiFi connection can be found at their one café, but you get the same level of experience that you would with any other endeavor, not to mention warm weather and great food!
 Which is a huge step up from teaching English is say New Jersey, even with the excellent wi-fi.

 Now, you’re probably wondering how could someone who doesn’t speak Laotian, or any of the tribal languages, possibly teach English?
 And that is a very good question because it comes up a lot for people when they are considering becoming “English teachers,” in a foreign country, especially when they don’t speak the native languages.

 We often forget that English is a necessity for almost everyone on the planet.
 News flash: It’s a world language, not just an American language.
 But only Americans expect everyone else to speak it, because, why not?